rubensworks/article-eswc2020-costmodelldf/content/solution.md

 ### Server Component

-The server component of our framework consists of a cost model for calculating a set of allow interfaces, and a token-based wrapper over a set of interfaces.
+The server component of our framework consists of a cost model for calculating a set of allowed interfaces, and a token-based wrapper over a set of interfaces.

 #### Cost Model